 Computer vision systems can help count stock, maintain inventory status in warehouses, and automate and alert managers if any material required for manufacturing is below demand.
 The computer vision systems can avoid human errors in counting stock.

 In massive warehouses, locating stock is difficult.
-With computer vision system, based on barcode data, these systems can help inventory managers locate products in the warehouse.
+With a computer vision system, based on barcode data, these systems can help inventory managers locate products in the warehouse.